 Pingueculae are visible where the conjunctiva meets the clear cornea (an anatomic landmark called the limbus).

-A pinguecula (plural: pingueculae) is a benign (noncancerous) growth that develops on your eye.
-It grows on the conjunctiva, which is the thin layer of tissue that’s over the white part of your eye.
-Pingueculae can occur at any age, but they’re mainly found in middle-aged and elderly people.
+You can get pingueculae at any age, but they’re mainly found in middle-aged and older people.
 These growths rarely need to be removed, and no treatment is necessary in most cases.

-Pingueculae and pterygia (singular: pterygium) are types of growths that can form on your eye.
-They share a few similarities, but there are also notable differences between these two conditions.
+Pingueculae and pterygia are growths that form on your eye.
+The singular term for pterygia is pterygium.
+These two conditions share a few similarities, but there are also notable differences.

-Pingueculae and pterygia are both benign and grow near the cornea.
-They’re both linked to exposure to sun, wind, and other harsh elements.
+Pingueculae and pterygia are benign and grow near the cornea.
+They’re linked to exposure to the sun, wind, and other harsh elements.

-You usually don’t need any type of treatment for a pinguecula unless it causes discomfort.
-If your eye does hurt, your doctor can give you eye ointment or eye drops to relieve redness and irritation.
+You usually don’t need treatment for a pinguecula unless it causes discomfort.
+If your eye does hurt, a doctor can give you eye ointment or drops to relieve redness and irritation.

-You can talk to your doctor about having the pinguecula surgically removed if its appearance bothers you.
-In some cases, a pinguecula might need to be removed.
+You can talk with a doctor about having the pinguecula surgically removed if its appearance bothers you.
+In some cases, the growth might need to be removed.
 Surgery is considered when a pinguecula:

-- grows over your cornea, since this can affect your vision
+- grows over your cornea, as this can affect your vision

 - causes extreme discomfort when you try to wear contact lenses